apollo-elements/apollo-elements/docs/blog/todo-app/index.md

 ## The Plan

 The typical to-do app has a backend which contains the authoritative database of to-dos, and a frontend which displays the list and exposes UI for operations like adding, editing, or deleting to-dos.
-We'll build our 'frontend' out of a single GraphQL query and some GraphQL mutations.
+We'll build our frontend out of a single GraphQL query and some GraphQL mutations, and our backend using Apollo server and Koa, with an in-memory "database" consisting of a javascript object.

+We'll use [Shoelace](https://shoelace.style) for our UI components, and [Lit](https://lit.dev) as our web component base, so if you want to catch up or take a refresher, check out my [blog post](https://dev.to/bennypowers/lets-build-web-components-part-5-litelement-906).

 ### Non-Goals
 For the purposes of this blog post, we're focusing solely on the frontend side, so a proper backend server and database is out of scope.
-Instead, we'll implement a fake 'backend' that uses localStorage to persist our todo list.
-We're still going to write GraphQL resolver functions, though, so we could copy parts of our mocked backend into a server running on NodeJS and with some small modifications it would still work.
+Instead, we'll implement a backend server that plugs in to [web dev server](https://modern-web.dev/guides/dev-server/getting-started/).
+We're still going to write GraphQL resolver functions though, so we could copy parts of our mock backend into a NodeJS server and with some small modifications it would still work.

 We also won't be doing any fancy footwork like pagination or advanced cache management.
 We're assuming a short todo list that fits on one screen.